If you don’t like the shape or appearance of your protruding ears, you may wonder if there’s something you can do about it.

 Your plastic surgeon will make the ears as symmetrical as possible.
 But there is a chance asymmetry can occur as the ears heal.
 Also, plastic surgery isn’t always able to correct asymmetry.

-Some patients may have an allergic reaction to stitches, surgical tape, or other materials used during the procedure.
+Be aware of the possibility of abnormal skin sensation.
+Some patients may have an allergic reaction to stitches, surgical tape, or other materials used during the surgical procedure.

 Problem With Stitches